14 February 2013

 I wonder.

-Yet when this sadness occurs, it highlights that those feelings within me, no matter how glorified or artificial they may appear in Hollywood, do indeed exist.
+Yet when this moment-of-awakening occurs, it highlights that those feelings within me, no matter how glorified or artificial they may appear in Hollywood, do indeed exist.
 Is it because Renee Zellweger’s character is so willing to accept Jerry Maguire, a man full of vanity and failures and flaws, at his lowest ebb?

-IT IS NOW NEARLY 20 YEARS since my first-and-only wife divorced.
+IT IS NOW NEARLY 29 YEARS since my first-and-only wife divorced.
 We definitely did not experience ‘yuan fen,’ but I love and admire her just the same.
-She was the bearer of many laughs .. and many lessons.
+She was the bearer of many laughs - and many lessons.
 I am grateful to her.

-My prayer is that you will find your “yuan fen” as well, if that is truly what you seek .. and that you will be willing to work for your blessings, like so many in “the greatest generation” did before us.
+My prayer is that you will find your “yuan fen” as well, if that is truly what you seek. . .and that you will be willing to work for your blessings, like so many in “the greatest generation” did before us.

 Happy Valentine’s Day. . .and peace to you all.